-The dysfunctional state of health care in the United States is debated vigorously among politicians and the public alike, but few see health care reform as part of a movement to advance social and economic rights.
-However, the failure to develop a health care system that guarantees equal access to care for everyone can be directly attributed to successive US governments' resistance to recognizing the human right to health and health care.
+The dysfunctional state of health care in the United States is debated vigorously among politicians and the public alike, but few see health care reform as part of a movement to advance human rights in the social and economic spheres.
+However, the failure to develop a health care system that guarantees equal access to care for everyone can be directly attributed to successive administrations' resistance to recognizing the human right to health and health care.

-Human rights offer a normative framework that enables activists and policy-makers to develop analytical and advocacy tools for assessing and changing policy and practice.
-Incorporating the right to health care as a starting point for health care reform in the United States is not intended as a symbolic declaration or as shorthand for promoting a specific type of health care system.
+Human rights offer a normative framework that enables activists and policymakers to develop analytical and advocacy tools for assessing and changing policy and practice.
+Incorporating the right to health care as a starting point for health care reform is not intended as a symbolic declaration or as shorthand for promoting a specific type of health care system.
 Rather, doing so reflects an understanding that the crisis in health care is linked to the disregard of social and economic rights in the US more generally.
 Caught in a political paradigm that designates human needs as personal, market-driven choices, health care has been excluded from the shrinking domain of public goods.

 These patterns reflect what is often seen as a characteristically American hostility toward any shared public obligations beyond the physical safety of individuals and their property.
 Contesting this view, some health care activists seek to re-appropriate and reinterpret core elements of American history and ideology to bolster their arguments for a universal and equitable health care system.
-They invoke the precept of "unalienable" rights declared by America's founders to help build a strategic base for a uniquely "American" human rights discourse.
-Other reformers find it expedient to assert their independence from Europe and Canadian health care models and proclaim an "American" health care solution.
-At the same time, activists are aware that a change in language does not necessarily trigger a change in policy, as the debates in the run-up to the 2008 presidential election confirmed.
-For example, while Democratic candidates were united by a general commitment to "universal" health care, what they meant was, in fact, access to insurance coverage for citizens, not guaranteed, equitable access to care for all.
+They invoke the precept of "unalienable rights" declared by America's framers to help build a strategic base for a uniquely "American" human rights discourse.
+Other reformers find it expedient to assert their independence from European and Canadian health care models and proclaim an American health care "solution."
+At the same time, activists are aware that a change in language does not necessarily trigger a change in policy, as the debates in the 2008 presidential election campaign confirmed.
+For example, while Democratic candidates were united by a general commitment to universal health care, what they meant was, in fact, access to insurance coverage for citizens, not equitable provision of care for all.

 Rights-based health care activism steers clear of rhetorical solutions, at the same time as it seeks to reframe the health care debate, recapture ideological terrain conceded to the Right, and advance a positive vision for change.
-Using the vantage point of a human rights framework, ethical principles - or "values" - are the premise for action rather than a variable shaped by opinion research.
-These principles are needed to give a moral core to reform debates, in addition to providing analytical tools to guide policy and practical initiatives.
-In this approach, analysis replaces "messaging" driven by political expediency and instead leverages theoretical and empirical findings to make a case for re-envisioning health care as both a right and a public good.
+Using the vantage point of a human rights framework, ethical principles-or "values"-are the premise for action rather than a variable shaped by opinion research.
+These principles are needed to give a normative basis to reform debates, in addition to providing analytical tools to guide policy and practical initiatives.
+In this approach, analysis replaces "messaging" driven by political expediency and instead leverages theoretical and empirical findings to make a case for reenvisioning health care as both a right and a public good.